tijsboussier/blog/about.md

 - Books.
 Mainly fiction; I read a lot of genre fiction (SFF) with some other stuff thrown in between.
 - Entertainment.
 I like watching TV shows and films and can get quite intense about them at times.
 Sometimes I play video games, too.
 - Languages.
 I studied them at uni and while I focused on literature at the time, linguistics have developed into one of my great loves since.
 I'm a native Dutch speaker and I'm fluent in English; currently I'm brushing up on my French and German, learning Polish, and dabbling in Swedish.
 - Technology.
-I enjoy using it/messing around with it (software, not hardware); everything I know about it and every skill I have in it I've taught myself.
+I enjoy using it/messing around with it (software, not hardware).
 - Social justice.
 On Tumblr I really got into social justice issues and that hasn't really gone anywhere since.
 I'm gay myself, so anything LGBTQIA+-related is of particular note to me.

 I expect I'll mainly be talking about things that fit these interests on here, but I'm not ruling anything out.
 This website does not have a set topic or domain.